Table of Contents

 Various tax models have been implemented to ensure a balanced approach to generating revenue.
 Commonly used models include the “Excise Tax Model”, where taxes are levied based on the quantity of cannabis products sold, and the “Ad Valorem Tax Model”, which imposes taxes based on the product’s value.

-Economic Impacts of Cannabis Tax Revenue
+Economic Impacts of Cannabis Revenue

 Boosting Local Economies